Height Increase Info Logo

 Recovery After LATN Procedure

-Partial weight bearing during consolidation
+Patients begin controlled weight bearing during the consolidation phase.

-Gradual progression to full weight bearing
+Gradual progression to full weight bearing as bone healing progresses.